Erkaman/erkaman.github.io/src/tess_opt.md

 operation has to be evaluated.
 In this article, I shall in much detail describe this technique.

+I have provided a [demo
+application](https://github.com/Erkaman/tess-opt) of the technique on github.
+But you will not understand anything about the demo unless you read this article.

 ## Explaining the Main Idea

 So, let us say that we have a shader with a fragment shader that is very